-Some websites and online services let users protect their accounts with a mobile-generated passcode that must be manually entered and only works for a certain amount of time — typically 30-60 seconds.
-Duo Mobile can generate these time-based one-time passcodes (TOTP) for all third-party sites, letting users keep all of their accounts in one app.
+Some websites and online services let users protect their accounts with a mobile-generated passcode.
+This code must be manually entered and only works for a limited time — typically 30-60 seconds.
+In the multi-factor authentication process (MFA), a soft token mobile app can generate these time-based one-time passcodes (TOTP) for all third-party sites, letting users keep their accounts in one app.

 To generate an SMS passcode, a user logs into an application with their usual account credentials.
 Duo will then send them a one-time passcode via text that can be typed into a two-factor authentication prompt on the user’s device.